 If your skin barrier is compromised, you can experience a variety of unwanted side effects.
 “Signs of damage to the skin barrier include increased sensitivity such as itching, redness, irritation, breakouts, dryness, tightness, rashes and broken capillaries,” says Dr. Eyde.
 Additionally, it may be more difficult for your skin to heal itself from these side effects.

-If you suspect that your skin barrier has been damaged — or you simply want to keep it from getting to that point — there are a few things you can do.
+If you suspect that your skin barrier has been damaged, there are a few things you can do.
 In order to achieve a strong, healthy barrier, Dr. Eyde suggests taking steps to restore balance.
 “Begin by washing the skin only twice daily with lukewarm water and reducing exfoliation to once a week with a gentle product,” she says.
-“And protect the skin daily with a broad-spectrum sunscreen.”
-Broad-spectrum SPF 30 or higher can help shield your skin from the sun’s harmful UV rays, so be sure to apply it liberally prior to heading outdoors and reapply at least every two hours.
-Yes, even if it’s a cloudy day.
+“Protect the skin daily with a broad-spectrum sunscreen.”
+Broad-spectrum SPF 30 or higher can help shield your skin from the sun’s harmful UV rays, so be sure to apply it liberally prior to heading outdoors and reapply at least every two hours(yes, even if it’s a cloudy day).